vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          answer were "NO" (or `False`).
 Of course Python requires you write this in a specific way...

 **CMD**: Explain syntax of an `if` block including indentation.
-         Indentation problems are talked about in the next section.

 **CMD**: Walk through the code cell explaining in the terms used already.
 Comments may help.
          Ask students to run the block and experiment with what happens when they modify it.